shoppertrail/shoppertrail-uat-guide/README.md

 Email `shoppertrail@gmail.com` or `service@shoppertrail.com` if you have questions regarding these instructions.

-**Note:** While the steps below cover our core flows, please feel free to deviate and explore the app freely if you'd like.
-To assess if the app is intuitive to you.
+**Note:** While the steps below cover our core flows, please feel free to deviate and explore the app to assess its intuitiveness.

 ---